LightFiLimited/lf-documentation/docs/sensors/01_install.md

 sensors, as well as a connection to the internet and BACnet/IP communication with the BMS (where relevant).
 The cabling topology will depend on the location of available connection ports.
-Two topology examples are provided below.
-In the first example a building has a single BMS panel in the plant room and an internet connection in the comms room.
-In the second example, there is a BMS panel on each floor with an internet connection.
+Two topology examples are shown [above](#cabling-topology-for-the-base-sensors).
+In the first example a building has a single BMS panel in the plant room, an internet connection in the comms room and network created using individual PoE switches on each floor.
+In the second example, there is a
+BMS panel on each floor with a separate internet connection.

 ### Provisioning the BASE sensor
-[Note: If ordering BASE sensors for a whole building it is possible to have pre-provisioned BASE sensors, with your required ip and BACnet settings, shipped directly from LightFi, saving engineer time on your install.
+[Note: If ordering BASE sensors for a whole building it is possible to have pre-provisioned BASE sensors, with your required IP network and BACnet settings, shipped directly from LightFi, saving engineer time on your install.
 Please contact LightFi to arrange this.]

-To provision the BASE sensor on LightFi’s Portal, you will need to following:
+To provision the BASE sensor on LightFi’s Portal, you will need the following:

-- Base sensor powered and connected to the internet
+- BASE sensor powered and connected to the internet [Note: you may need to change the ip settings on the base sensor to connect to the internet i.e. change from dhcp to static ip, please follow the guide as normal, the BASE network settings are documented at step 4.]
 - Ethernet cable
 - Physical access to the BASE sensor
 - Laptop computer with an Ethernet port and WiFi connection

-#### 1 - Boot sensor
+#### 1 - Power sensor
 Please ensure the BASE sensor is powered and connected to the internet.
 The LEDs indicate the status of the BASE sensor:

-- First LED on – the BASE sensor has power
+- First LED on – the BASE sensor indicates power
 - Second LED on – the BASE sensor is connected to the internet
 - Third LED on – the BASE sensor is detecting occupancy.
 Once plugged in, please allow 5 minutes for the boot sequence to finish before any troubleshooting.

 #### 2 - Setup service port connection
-[Note: Before you make the changes to your network configuration, note down the default LAN settings on your PC before changing them, this will help when resetting them back when finished.]
+[Note: Before you make the changes to your network configuration on your computer, note down the existing network settings, this will help when resetting them back afterwards.]

 Please ensure your computer is connected to the internet e.g. via WiFi.
 Setup your computer’s wired (Ethernet) network settings to enable connection to the BASE